swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 The second snapshot also writes `monitoring/report.html` and `monitoring/report.json`.
 In the HTML report, the embedding drift, predicted-label distribution, `confidence`, and `entropy` should all show a stronger signal than in phase 1.
-The embedding plot shows the high-dimensional image embeddings projected onto a 2-D plane, so you can see how the out-of-distribution images cluster away from the reference data.
+The embedding plot now shows a clearer picture: the out-of-distribution images form clusters that sit away from the reference data, making the drift visible in 2-D.

 ![Evidently Report 2](../assets/images/evidently-report-2.png){ loading=lazy }